pulumi/deploy-demos/docs/git-push-to-deploy.md

 # Git Push to Deploy

 > **_NOTE:_**  This feature is still being actively developed, expect daily improvements and modifications.
-In order to try it out as a beta user you will have to go through more steps than when it is launched.
+In order to try it out as a beta user you will have to go through more steps then at launch.

-You can use this feature on your Pulumi individual account or in an organization.
+You can use this feature on your Pulumi individual account or in a Pulumi organization.

 ## GitHub Setup

 ### GitHub Organization Name Requirement (Organization only)

-In order to use this feature your GitHub organization and Pulumi organization name need to match.
+In order to use this feature in a Pulumi organization your GitHub organization and Pulumi organization name need to match.
 Ensure they have the same name, for example the GitHub organization is named `burbsburgers` and the Pulumi organization is also named `burbsburgers`.

 ### GitHub Membership Requirement

-Currently you will need both your Pulumi account and Pulumi organization to be managed on GitHub to use this feature.
+Currently you will need the Pulumi account, and if connecting a stack in an organization, also the Pulumi organization, to be managed on GitHub.
 To do this follow these steps:

 **Account**